jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 #define ipconfigETHERNET_DRIVER_FILTERS_PACKETS     (0)
 #define ipconfigETHERNET_DRIVER_FILTERS_FRAME_TYPES (1)
 ```
-You will likely need to create a small driver for the PHY you are using.
+Unless you are using an already supported PHY, you will need to create a small driver.
 Three drivers are provided: one for the DP83848 PHY used in the MX Starter Kit, one for the LAN8740A PHY used in the MZ Starter Kits and a simple LAN9303 driver.
 Note that this implementation assumes the PHY interrupt line is connected to the microcontroller to detect link state change events.
 PHY support is needed to use Wake-on-LAN or the Ethernet cable diagnostics - only the LAN8740A has all of these features.
 All PHYs allow the interface to be brought up and down (powered off).

 The following configuration parameters are available.
 Values without defaults must be configured: